WE FIGHT FOR YOUR RIGHTS!

 Our lawyers have defended thousands of domestic violence cases over the years and we are proud of our success record.
 There are numerous defenses that may apply to your case.
 And, it's possible that you should never have been arrested.

 We will support and fight for you during this difficult time in your life.
 We take a holistic approach to legal services.
-This means that, in addition to being the best Monterey domestic violence attorneys, we consider the client as a whole person, not just a legal matter to be addressed and forgotten.
-Our lawyers are focused, compassionate, understanding and ready to guide you through a confusing and complex experience with the legal system.
+This means that, in addition to being the best Monterey domestic violence attorneys, we consider each client as a whole person, not just a legal matter to be addressed and forgotten.
+Our lawyers are zealous, compassionate and ready to guide you through a confusing and complex experience with the legal system.

 Simply being accused of domestic violence is often enough to cause the police to arrest you, even without evidence of guilt and even if your partner does not want you prosecuted (read more here).
 The Crawford Law Firm does not accept this kind of unconstitutional practice!
-If your constitutional rights to be free from unlawful and unreasonable search and seizure have been violated, we can file a motion with the court to have any unlawfully obtained evidence deemed inadmissible at your trial.
-A successful motion to suppress can result in a better deal or even a dismissal of your case.
+If your constitutional rights to be free from unlawful and unreasonable search and seizure have been violated, we will move the court to have any unlawfully obtained evidence deemed inadmissible at your trial.
+A successful motion can result in a better deal, a dismissal of your case or a not guilty verdict.

 A THOROUGH INVESTIGATION CAN AVOID CHARGES BEING FILED

-Our Monterey domestic violence attorneys will immediately gather every report, review video, interview witnesses, collect and take photographs and listen to any 911 calls.
-This investigation often provides the information we need to get a case dismissed or to convince the district attorney that charges should never be filed against you at all.
+Our Monterey domestic violence attorneys will immediately gather every report, review video evidence, interview witnesses, collect and take photographs and listen to any 911 calls.
+Our investigation often provides the information we need to get a case dismissed or to convince the district attorney that charges should never be filed against you at all.
+Then, we can file a motion to have your arrest record sealed so that potential employers will not know this ever occurred.

 CRIMINAL PENALTIES IN CALIFORNIA FOR DOMESTIC VIOLENCE

-If convicted of domestic violence in California, you may face jail time, a Criminal Protective Order mandating that you have no contact with the alleged victim in the case, a year of anger management classes, fines, restitution a permanent criminal record and loss of your gun rights.
-Some domestic violence charges are also deportable offenses so, your immigration status is very important if you are facing these charges.
+If convicted of domestic violence in California, you may face jail time, a Criminal Protective Order mandating that you have no contact with the alleged victim in the case, a year of anger management classes, fines, restitution, being placed on informal or formal probation, a permanent criminal record and loss of your gun rights.
+(Read more about DV conviction consequences) Some domestic violence charges are also deportable offenses so, your immigration status is very important if you are facing these charges.

 A criminal conviction can result in deportation if it is a “crime involving moral turpitude” (or CIMT).
 For immigration purposes, a CIMT is either: (1) any crime involving dishonesty or intent to defraud (such as theft or fraud), or (2) an intent to cause great bodily injury or assault with a deadly weapon.
 An offense that requires reckless disregard of a known risk of death or serious injury may be a CIMT.
 However, a crime involving mere recklessness or criminal negligence is not a CIMT.